 The principle is based on a simple mechanism:

-• A removable water pocket with a valve
+• A removable water pouch with a valve

 • A cover made of cotton or memory foam